jump-dev/Ipopt.jl/README.md

 **Default Installation**: `julia> Pkg.add("Ipopt")`

 This will install Ipopt.jl, as well as Ipopt itself.
-A binary will be downloaded by default on all supported platforms (Linux, macOS, and Windows).
+A binary will be downloaded by default on macOS or Windows, and Ipopt will be automatically built from source on Linux.
 If your platform is not supported, or if you prefer to compile your own version of Ipopt in order to use commercial sparse linear algebra libraries, use the instructions below.

 **Custom Installation**: